top of page

 Cattle

-Here on the farm we have a herd of 30 registered Herefords and 20 registered Angus or Simmental.
+Here on the farm we have a herd of 50 registered Herefords and 20 registered Simmental.
 Herefords are known for their high-quality meat, excellent maternal characteristics, and docile temperament.
-Angus cattle are a renowned carcass breed, tend to be easy calvers and are vigorous growers.
 Simmentals have a good temperament, high yield of meat, and high weaning growth.

 All of our cattle are raised on pasture here in Polk County, IA.
 Calves are weaned the beginning of October and brought back to the farm to be finished on a total mixed ration of corn, silage, hay, and dried distillers grains.